mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 <img src="{{  site.baseurl  }}/images/computer_science/ll1.png">
 </center>

-The flexibility of data types and list length make linked lists attractive, but this flexibility comes with a cost. **Typically only the _head_ of the list is exposed to a program, meaning there's no $O(1)$ retrieval** for any element besides the first node.
+The lack of restrictions on data types and list length make linked lists attractive, but this flexibility comes with a cost. **Typically only the _head_ of the list is exposed to a program, meaning there's no $O(1)$ retrieval** for any element besides the first node.
 This means that the 100th element requires 100 steps to reach, since we need to traverse the list from the start.

 We can make our linked lists more versatile by [adding pointers to the _previous_ nodes and exposing the tail](https://www.tutorialspoint.com/data_structures_algorithms/doubly_linked_list_algorithm.htm), or by [making the list circular](https://www.tutorialspoint.com/data_structures_algorithms/circular_linked_list_algorithm.htm).
 But overall, choosing linked lists over arrays means paying a cost for flexibility.